-- 1. Please staple an aftersheet with your name on it for everything you turn in.
+- 1. Please staple an aftersheet with your name on everything you turn in.
 Your name should not appear anywhere else on the assignment (so we can follow the best practice of masked grading when possible). - 2.
 Include page numbers at the bottom of each page of any multipage submission (except for the aftersheet, which does not need to be numbered). - 3.
-You do not need to include an abstract for any assignment.
+You do not need to include an abstract for any assignment other than the rough and final drafts of the papers.